cdaringe/pouchy/README.md

 ```

 ### bulkGet(docs)
 The native bulkGet PouchDB API is hardly user friendly.
 In fact, it's down right wacky!
 This method patches PouchDB's `bulkGet` and assumes that _all_ of your requested docs exist.
-If they do not, it will error usual normal error routes.
+If they do not, it will error via the usual error control flows.

 A good example of what you can expect is actually right out of the tests!